awesome-astra/docs/docs/pages/tools/integration/quine.io.md

 Quine app web server available at (http://0.0.0.0:8080)[http://0.0.0.0:8080]
 ```

-As shown above, Astra DB will return a warning about table compaction options which it will ignore.
+As shown above, Astra DB will return a warning about table valid options which it will ignore.

 You can now use Quine's visual graph explorer in a web browser, and create/traverse data with either Gremlin or Cypher: [http://localhost:8080/](http://localhost:8080/)